African Americans in the East Bay (San Francisco Bay Area): African Americans in Piedmont, California

-African Americans in Russell City
+African Americans in Russell City, California

 Russell City (also known as Russell) was an unincorporated community in Alameda County, California; which existed from 1853 until 1964, when the last of the residents were forced out to make way for an industrial park.
 During World War II, it was home to many African Americans and Latinos from Mexico and Puerto Rico, some braceros and other shipyard workers at Todd Shipyards and Kaiser Shipyards in Richmond.

 Social issues and violence

-The BART Police shooting of Oscar Grant, a 22-year-old Black unarmed man occurred in 2009; this led to many protests and riots in Oakland and in the Bay Area, and a court settlement between the Grant family and BART.
+The BART Police shooting of Oscar Grant, an unarmed 22-year-old Black man, occurred in 2009; this led to many protests and riots in Oakland and in the Bay Area, and a court settlement between the Grant family and BART.